-In addition to the infrastructure and mitigation requirements identified in policy PP1, development will be supported on land within the area identified on the policies map which provides:
+In addition to the infrastructure and mitigation requirements identified in policy

+PP1, development will be supported on land within the area identified on the policies map which provides:

-- (i) 13 new dwellings; - (ii) Development will facilitate access to the old village hall and either contribute to the replacement of the scout hut or to the enhancement of community buildings other than the old village hall; - (iii) Access from School Lane: - (iv) Development must conserve, and where appropriate, enhance the significance of heritage assets (including any contribution made by their settings).
+- (i) 13 new dwellings; - (ii) Development will facilitate access to the old village hall and either contribute to the replacement of the scout hut or to the enhancement of community buildings other than the old village hall; - (iii) Access from School Lane; - (iv) Development-will safeguard the setting of the Church of England School building as a grade 2 listed building and other heritage assets on The Causeway must conserve, and where appropriate, enhance the significance of heritage assets (including any contribution made by their settings).
 Designated heritage assets close to the site include the Grade II Church of England School, School House and Oak Cottage.